-Your state’s Department of Insurance website will provide you with a list of high risk insurance carriers in your area.
-These are companies that specialize in offering car insurance covers to drivers who have been classified as high risk due to past incidents and behaviors.
+Each state has a Department of Insurance website that will provide you with a list of high-risk insurance carriers in your area.
+These companies specialize in offering insurance to drivers who have been classified as high-risk due to past incidents and behaviors.

 Enter your ZIP code for your FREE online car insurance quotes today!